Trichodesmium: Species

-Trichodesmium erythraeum – described by Ehrenberg in 1830.
+Trichodesmium erythraeum, described by Ehrenberg in 1830, is the lectotype of the genus.
 T. erythraeum is the species responsible for discoloring the Red Sea during blooms.
 This is the only sequenced genome in the genus thus far and is the focus of most laboratory studies (Trichodesmium IMS 101).

-Trichodesmium thiebautii – Described by Gomont in 1892.

-Trichodesmium hildebrantii – Described by Gomont in 1892.

-Trichodesmium contortum – Described by Wille in 1904.

-Trichodesmium tenue – Described by Wille in 1904.

-Trichodesmium radians – Described by Wille in 1904.

 Cell structure

 Like most cyanobacteria, Trichodesmium has a gram negative cell wall.
-However, unlike other aerobic diazotrophs, heterocysts (structures found in cyanobacteria which protect nitrogenase from oxygenation) are lacking in Trichodesmium.
-This is a unique characteristic among aerobic diazotrophs which fix nitrogen in daylight.
-Photosynthesis occurs using phycoerythrin - light-harvesting phycobiliprotein which is normally found within heterocysts in other diazotrophs.
+Unlike other diazotrophic, filamentous cyanobacteria, Trichodesmium do not have heterocysts—structures found in some filamentous, nitrogen-fixing cyanobacteria which protect the enzyme nitrogenase from oxygen.
+This is a unique characteristic among filamentous cyanobacteria which fix nitrogen in daylight.
+Photosynthesis occurs using phycoerythrin – light-harvesting phycobiliprotein which is normally found within heterocysts in other diazotrophs.

 Instead of having localized stacks of thylakoids, Trichodesmium has unstacked thylakoids found throughout the cell.
 Trichodesmium is highly vacuolated and the content and size of the vacuoles shows diurnal variation.
 Large gas vesicles (either along the periphery as seen in T. erythaeum or found distributed throughout the cell as seen in T. thiebautii) allow Trichodesmium to regulate buoyancy in the water column.
-These gas vesicles can withstand high pressure, presumably those up to 100 – 200 m in the water column, allowing Trichodesmium to move vertically through the water column harvesting nutrients.
+These gas vesicles can withstand high pressure, presumably those up to 100–200 m in the water column, allowing Trichodesmium to move vertically through the water column harvesting nutrients.

-Nitrogen-fixation
+Nitrogen fixation

 N2 is the most abundant chemical in the atmosphere.
 However, diatomic nitrogen is not usable for most biological processes.
 Nitrogen fixation is the process of converting atmospheric diatomic nitrogen into biologically usable forms of nitrogen such as ammonium and nitrogen oxides.
 This process requires a substantial amount of energy (in the form of ATP) in order to break the triple bond between the nitrogen atoms.